cschnaars/FEC-Scraper-Toolbox/README.md

 # FEC Scraper Toolbox
-The FEC Scraper Toolbox is series of Python modules you can use to find and download electronically filed campaign finance reports housed on the Federal Election Commission website and load those reports into a database manager.
+The FEC Scraper Toolbox is a series of Python modules you can use to find and download electronically filed campaign finance reports housed on the Federal Election Commission website and load those reports into a database manager.
 It replaces the [FEC Scraper](https://github.com/cschnaars/FEC-Scraper) repository.

 Presently, the toolbox consists of three major modules.
 I am in the process of cleaning up and documenting my code and will post these modules as I go.
-At this time, only the first module is ready to go and has been posted on Github.
+At this time, only the first module is ready to go and posted on Github.

 FEC Scraper Toolbox has been developed and tested under Python 2.7.4.